-Ex.
-135/1: The place at Kuchcha road leading to Panivela where they came from the fields
+Ex.135/1 : The place at Kuchcha road leading to Panivela where they came from the fields.

-- Ex.
-135/2: The prosecutrix seen moving on the Kuchcha road leading to Panivela with the CBI Officer (IO PW 72-Sinha) - Ex.
-135/3: The prosecutrix showing the place where her relations were killed to the CBI officer (IO PW 72-Sinha). - Ex.
-135/4: The prosecutrix showing the place where the A/4-Shailesh smashed her daughter Saleha to death to the CBI officer (IO PW 72-Sinha) - Ex.
-135/5: The prosecutrix showing the place where the Saleha was in her hands to the CBI officer (IO PW 72-Sinha) - Ex.
-135/6: The place where the prosecutrix was raped. - Exs.
-135/7, The place where the prosecutrix remained in hiding after 135/9 & 135/10: climbing the hill. - Ex.
-135/8: The place climbed by the prosecutrix up the hill after the offence. - Exs.
-135/11: The hand-pump where the prosecutrix drank water after the offence & 135/12): - Ex.135/13: The place where the prosecutrix boarded a vehicle which took her to Limkheda. - Ex.
-135/15: The place where the offending vehicle arrived and halted at the time of the offence. - 205.
-Perusal of the photographs Exs.
-135/1 to 135/15 shows that the prosecutrix was showing the places to I0 PW 72-Sinha, his colleagues and the panchas.
+Ex.135/2 : The prosecutrix seen moving on the Kuchcha road leading to Panivela with the CBI Officer (IO PW 72- Sinha).
+Ex.135/3 : The prosecutrix showing the place where her relations were killed to the CBI officer (IO PW 72-Sinha).
+Ex.135/4 : The prosecutrix showing the place where the A/4-Shailesh smashed her daughter Saleha to death to the CBI officer (IO PW 72-Sinha).
+Ex.135/5 : The prosecutrix showing the place where Saleha was in her hands to the CBI officer (IO PW 72-Sinha).
+Ex.135/6 : The place where the prosecutrix was raped.
+Exs.135/7,135 & 135/10 /9):The place where the prosecutrix) remained in hiding after climbing the hill.
+Ex.135/8 : The place climbed by the prosecu- trix up the hill after the offence.
+Exs.135/11 &) 135/12) : The hand-pump where the prosecu- : trix drank water after the offence.
+Ex.135/13 : The place where the prosecutrix boarded a vehicle which took her to Limkheda.
+Ex.135/14 : The Kuchcha road from where the prosecutrix was taken in a vehicle to Limkheda. x.135/15 : The place where the offending vehicle arrived and halted at the time of the offence.

+205 Perusal of the photographs Exs.135/1 to 135/15 shows that the prosecutrix was showing the places to IO PW 72-Sinha, his colleagues and the panchas.
 The presence of one lady, who is identified as Ferha Naqvi, at that time, can also be gathered from the photographs Ex.135/1 to 135/15.
-However, one can clearly see from the said photographs that the said lady was playing role of a passive spectator while PW 66-Khan was videographing the events at the places shown by the prosecutrix on 13.3.04. - 206.
-PW 66-Khan deposed that his first meeting with the prosecutrix was on the date of videography done by him; and he had no recollection of having interrogated the prosecutrix.
-He was not in position to say whether Ms. Ferha Naqvi was the family friend of the prosecutrix.
-However, he deposed that from the panchnama Ex.131 he learnt that Ms. Naqvi was the family friend of the prosecutrix.
-His evidence shows that he had not seen the prosecutrix and Ms. Naqvi coming together to the CBI Camp at Devgad Baria.
-He denied the suggestion that the investigating team and Ms. Ferah Naqvi had decided to change the place of offence in the beginning of March 2004 and the prosecutrix was tutored.
+However, one can clearly see from the said photographs that the said lady was playing role of a passive spectator while PW 66-Khan was videographing the events at the places shown by the prosecutrix on 13.3.04.

+206 PW 66-Khan deposed that his first meeting with the prosecutrix was on the date of videography done by him; and he had no recollection of having interrogated the prosecutrix. position to say whether Ms. Ferha Nagvi was the family friend of the prosecutrix.
+However, deposed that from the panchnama Ex.131 he learnt Ms.Nagvi was the family friend prosecutrix.
+His evidence shows that he had not seen the prosecutrix and Ms.Nagvi coming together to the CBI Camp at Devgad Baria.
+He denied the suggestion that the investigating team and Ms.Ferah Nagvi had decided to change the place of offence in the beginning of March 2004 and the prosecutrix was tutored.
 This suggestion finds no basis anywhere in the evidence.